An introduction to Scouts-L

 What DON'T we talk about on Scouts-L?

-issues and resolutions of issues.
-We do argue, we express ourselves with deep personal
+with all issues and resolutions of issues.
+We do argue, we express ourselves with

-emotion, but we also remember that we are in the company of fellow Scouters - .people
+deep personal emotion, but we also remember that we are in the company of fellow

-who understand that disagreements are a part of being human; that the disagreement
+Scouters - .people who understand that disagreements are a part of being human;

-NOT talk about -- but like any forum or discussion group, there are a few simple
+talk about -- but like any forum or discussion group, there are a few simple "makes

 or "personalize" list members' emotional or their organizational stance on three